goastian/midori-desktop/browser/components/asrouter/docs/targeting-attributes.md

 A boolean. `true` when [RTAMO](first-run.md#return-to-amo-rtamo) has been used to download Firefox, `false` otherwise.

+### `canCreateSelectableProfiles`

+A boolean. `true` when both the current install and current profile support creating additional profiles using the `SelectableProfileService`; `false` otherwise.

+### `hasSelectableProfiles`

+A boolean. `true` when the `toolkit.profiles.storeID` pref has a value.
+Indicates that the profile is part of a profile group managed by the `SelectableProfileService`, and the user has used the multiple profiles feature. `false` otherwise.

+### `unhandledCampaignAction`

+A string.
+A special message action to be executed on first-run.
+For example, `"SET_DEFAULT_BROWSER"` when the user selected to set as default via the [install marketing page](https://www.mozilla.org/firefox/new/) and set default has not yet been automatically triggered, `null` otherwise.

 ### `isMSIX`

 A boolean. `true` when hasPackageId is `true` on Windows, `false` otherwise.